syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 notes:
 - type: text
   contents: |-
-    You have now explored how the CRD was generated and have a cluster that knows about your Website custom resources kind.
+    You explored how the CRD was generated, and you have cluster that knows about your Website custom resources kind.

-    Now it is time to understand the generated controller and view your application respond to a request for a Website custom resource.
+    Now it is time to understand the generated controller.
+You will get to see your application respond to a request for a Website custom resource.

     **In this challenge you will:**
     * Add logs in your controller application